When editing a test that has been shared and/or already given to a student, the data could be altered:

 At this point you can:

-- Edit an existing question by hovering over the question and clicking on the pencil icon.
+- Edit an existing question by clicking the 3 dots and then clicking on the Edit option:

 - Add a new question by clicking on the Add Question button.